 Accelerating Family Screening with Genetic Testing Could Change Care for Familial Hypercholesterolemia

-PASADENA, Calif., May 16, 2018 – The FH Foundation, a leading research and advocacy organization, today announced the launch of a new research study that aims to understand the willingness for individuals with a clinical diagnosis of familial hypercholesterolemia (FH) and their family members to undergo confirmatory genetic testing, through a partnership with Color Genomics.
-The Patient Acceptance of Genetic Testing (PAGENT) Study will offer individuals with FH enrolled in the FH Foundation’s CASCADE FH Registry Patient Portal complimentary access to Color’s genetic testing and genetic counseling.
+PASADENA, Calif., May 16, 2018 – the Family Heart Foundation, a leading research and advocacy organization, today announced the launch of a new research study that aims to understand the willingness for individuals with a clinical diagnosis of familial hypercholesterolemia (FH) and their family members to undergo confirmatory genetic testing, through a partnership with Color Genomics.
+The Patient Acceptance of Genetic Testing (PAGENT) Study will offer individuals with FH enrolled in the Family Heart Foundation’s CASCADE FH Registry Patient Portal complimentary access to Color’s genetic testing and genetic counseling.
 Studies show that individuals who carry the FH gene are more likely to have heart disease regardless of their cholesterol levels.
 Genetic testing allows cascade screening of family members and could help identify many more individuals with FH to ensure early treatment to prevent heart disease.

-“We are hopeful that genetic testing can accelerate cascade family screening to ensure more individuals with FH are identified so that treatment can begin earlier in life,” said Samuel Gidding, M.D., principal investigator for the PAGENT Study and scientific advisory board member for the FH Foundation.
+“We are hopeful that genetic testing can accelerate cascade family screening to ensure more individuals with FH are identified so that treatment can begin earlier in life,” said Samuel Gidding, M.D., principal investigator for the PAGENT Study and scientific advisory board member for the Family Heart Foundation.
 “As we enter this new era of possibilities using precision medicine, we must understand perceptions surrounding genomic information.”

 FH is a global public health concern that affects over 30 million people worldwide.
 Less than 10 percent are currently diagnosed.
 The Centers for Disease Control and Prevention has designated FH as a Tier 1 genomic application, recognizing the positive public health impact that can be made by leveraging cascade screening to ascertain genetic diagnosis.
 Cascade screening begins by identifying an individual with FH, called the proband, and conducting active cholesterol screening, genetic testing, or both for all potentially affected relatives.
 This cycle is repeated or cascaded for each relative diagnosed with FH, increasing the number of possible detected cases.
 According to an article published last year in JAMA Insights, cascade screening with genetic testing can cost-effectively reduce the burden of heart disease in this at-risk population through early diagnosis and treatment.